Fiat clashes with German carmakers on EU CO2 law

 By Barbara Lewis and Jennifer Clark

-BRUSSELS/TURIN, Italy Proposals to toughen EU standards on car emissions have put the giants of the German auto industry on collision course with makers of lighter vehicles, including Italy's Fiat.
+BRUSSELS/TURIN, Italy, July 2 Proposals to toughen EU standards on car emissions have put the giants of the German auto industry on collision course with makers of lighter vehicles, including Italy's Fiat.

-The plan from the European Commission, the EU's executive arm, is to enforce a 2020 goal to lower carbon dioxide emissions to an average of 95 grams per kilometer (g/km).
+The plan from the European Commission, the EU's executive arm, is to enforce a 2020 goal to lower carbon dioxide emissions to an average of 95 grams per kilometre (g/km).

-It had been expected to be officially published at the start of July, but a Commission spokesman said there was no fixed date yet.
+It was expected to be officially published at the start of July, but EU sources said it was being delayed until later in the month.

 Divisions have gaped wide over how the proposed new binding standard, which compares with a 2015 mandatory target of 130 g/km, should be enforced across the European fleet.